aoaaceai/CompAssistant/README.md

 7. You should find two more new files in the folder, respectively *groups.csv* for the comp grouping and *judge.csv* for their judge duty.

 ## Notice
 I suck at programming.
-If you've find any bugs, please report them at the *issue* section, or make a pull request if you're kind enough to do so.
+If you've found any bugs, please report them at the *issue* section, or make a pull request if you're kind enough to do so.